Jchegenye/oxygene-portal/README.md

 You can now access the server at http://localhost:8000

-Switch to the nuxt folder next
+Switch to the client-side-app folder next

-    cd ../nuxt/
+    cd ../client-side-app/

 Install all the dependencies using npm